nakira974/nakira974/README.md

 ### Hi there, I'm Maxime Loukhal 👋

-🔭 I'm a French accredited Computer-Science Engineer, graduated from Polytechnic Institute Unilasalle in Amiens with expertise in network technologies and IOT.
+🔭 I'm a French Computer-Science Engineer, graduated from Polytechnic Institute Unilasalle in Amiens with expertise in network technologies and IOT.

 🌐 I specialize in designing and implementing network solutions to ensure seamless communication and connectivity.